nehajain1991/Stylometric-Analyzer/README.md

       1.1	Task-1: Setting up the preprocessor

       In this task, the preprocessor accepts the input and tokenizes in word, punctuation and single character list.
-I have used               regular expressions for this task.

       1.2	Task-2: Building character analyzer class